dfinity/oisy-wallet/HACKING.md

 # Hacking

-This document list a couple of useful information for development and deployment purpose.
+This document lists a couple of useful information for development and deployment purpose.

 ## Deployment